 Do adhere to the scope of work – or expand it with proper adjustments.
 Today’s PR agencies do much more than media relations.
 Our scope of work can include everything from management of a client’s entire social media presence, drafting executive thought leadership platforms and bylines, and putting together extensive panel discussions with lots of moving parts.
 PR agencies excel at this work but as clients look to add on these initiatives, the partners have to discuss and agree on additional budgets.
 Even the best relationships will suffer from unaddressed “scope creep.”

-Don’t be shy about discussing your preferred work style.
+Don’t be shy about your preferred work style.
 A good example is to determine how the agency and client communicate ongoing work status.
-Weekly calls and monthly face-to-face meetings seem to be the agency standard, yet a good client relationship is a flexible one, with each side feeling comfortable to change it up at any time.
+Weekly calls and monthly face-to-face meetings seem to be the agency standard, yet a good client relationship is a flexible one, with each side feeling comfortable to change it up.
 Therefore, we have some clients who often forego the weekly call – preferring short check-in calls every (or nearly every) day, while others keep mostly to online communication.
-There are no absolutes and the best agency partners work to accommodate individual work preferences.
+There are no absolutes, and the best agency partners work to accommodate individual work preferences.

 Do have each other’s back.
 As in any relationship, respect and support for each other’s work is critical.
 Also critical, the ability to forgive a mistake, to pick up the pieces if a deadline is missed and to repair a relationship threatening to go south.
 For clients, this can mean propping up a PR team member to a skeptic on the client side.
 For the firm, it may mean doing damage control with a journalist your client snubbed.
 It’s important to keep in mind that every client/agency relationship has bumps – which we work to smooth out – so we can celebrate the successes that help define a perfect PR partnership.« Last-Minute PR Tips For A Successful CES | What Public Relations Can Learn From The Golden Globes »